irisnet/iob-registry/README.md

-# token-registry
+# coin-registry
-Registry of endorsed tokens for IRIS Hub
+Registry of endorsed coins for the IRISnet ecosystem